Botmasher/open-source-pots/atom/repo-notes-atom-atom.md

 - spec window comes up much
   - see `atom-window`: window that `handlesAtomCommands` is not spec and not web view focused
 - Atom protocol handler in main process imports Electron `protocol` and runs `protocol.registerFileProtocol` with callback
+- where exactly in `atom-application` do we get into the code that's in main `src/`?

 ### atom-application.js
 - requires `AtomWindow`, `ApplicationMenu`, `event-kit` Disposables, `EventEmitter`, ...